Skip to content

 Prerequisites

-Before the Matillion CDC agent can be used to load data from Microsoft SQL Server, the database must be configured.
+Before the Matillion Streaming agent can be used to load data from Microsoft SQL Server, the database must be configured.
 To perform these steps, the following is required:

 • A sysadmin user must enable change data capture for the Microsoft SQL Server database (or Azure SQL Managed Instance).